-As of May 2021, I am migrating most of my travel journals to Daveno Travels where I am reissuing them as Director’s Cuts, with full text and previously unpublished photos.
+Most of my travel journals are now at Daveno Travels where I am reissuing them as Director’s Cuts, with full text and previously unpublished photos.
 This is an excerpt from my trip to Cordoba in 2012, highlighting my textile finds in the Jewish Quarter.

 I leave the Mezquita and admire the palms, as they filter shade onto the hard-packed clay that paves the public spaces here.
 I am off to the Jewish Quarter, one of the best preserved and largest urban Jewrys in Europe.
 There are two homes of note here, across the street from each other, as well as the Synagogue.